Altinn/altinn-studio-docs/content/altinn-api/_index.md

 apiPath = https://org.apps.altinn.no/org/appName
 ```

 Identifies the organization cluster and the application.
-Should be used to instantiate an application, to validate data, to change workflow and to save/update data elements.
+Should be used to instantiate an application, to validate data, to change process and to save/update data elements.

 ### Platform Storage API